-(a) A special purpose depository institution shall not commence business before receiving a certificate of authority to operate from the Commission.
+- (a) A special purpose depository institution shall not commence business before receiving a certificate of authority to operate from the Commission.
 The application for a certificate of authority shall be made to the Commission and shall certify the address at which the special purpose depository institution will operate and that all adopted bylaws of the institution have been attached as an exhibit to the application.
 The application shall state the identities and contact information of officers and directors.
 The Commission shall approve or deny an application for a certificate of authority to operate within thirty (30) days after a complete application has been filed.
-If the Commission denies the application, it shall provide the application with the necessary corrections.

-(b) If an approved special purpose depository institution fails to commence business in good faith within six (6) months after the issuance of a certificate of authority to operate by the Commission, the charter and certificate of authority shall expire.
+If the Commission denies the application, it shall provide the applicants the reasons for denying the application, and grant the applicants leave to resubmit the application with the necessary corrections. - (b) If an approved special purpose depository institution fails to commence business in good faith within six (6) months after the issuance of a certificate of authority to operate by the Commission, the charter and certificate of authority shall expire.
 The Commission in its discretion may extend the time within which the special purpose depository institution is required to open for business.